optodeveloper/SSH-Demo/README.md

 **To get an API key:**
 1. Go to https://hostname/manage replacing "hostname" with your device's unique hostname.
 2. Select *Accounts*
-3. Choose or create a user with the appropriate permissions.
+3. Choose or create users with the appropriate permissions: one for Manage admin and one for PAC Control REST API read-write permissions.
 4. Copy the long string under API Key at the bottom of the page, it will look like "M7FjTXTepYhQnc9fFViTP3S3pY5GcwYP".
-5. In the shell type `nano script.py` replacing "`script`" with the script you want to run.
+5. In the shell type `nano apiKey.py`
-6. In the header object `head` replace the current `apiKey` string with the new API key by deleteing the old one and using right-click to paste the new one.
-Make sure you leave the single quotes and comma `' ',` around the new API key.
+6. Replace the `Manage_key` string with the key from a Manage Admin user.
+7. Replace the `PAC_key` string with the key from a user with PAC Control REST API read-write permission.
 7. Press `ctrl + o` to write the changes and `enter` to keep the file name.
 8. Press `ctrl + x` to exit the _nano_ text editor.